 How can my agency hire a family peer support specialist?

-- The Department of Behavioral Health and Intellectual disAbility Services' (DBHIDS) Peer Support Toolkit offers a broad roadmap to agencies looking to effectively integrate family peers. - Resources to support implementation alongside the toolkit include PFV and the PA Parent and Family Alliance, a statewide organization.
+- → DBHIDS Peer Support Toolkit offers a roadmap to agencies looking to integrate family peers. - Resources to support implementation alongside the toolkit include PFV and the PA Parent and Family Alliance, a statewide organization.